Persija Jakarta: Foundation and early years

 Persija has roots that predate the current Indonesian state, which declared independence in 1945.
-Its forerunner, the Voetbalbond Indonesia Jacatra (VIJ), was formed on 28 November 1928 as a football club for Indonesian residents of Jakarta when the Dutch were still colonizing the country.
+Its forerunner, the Voetbalbond Indonesia Jacatra (VIJ), was formed on 28 November 1928 as a football club for Indonesian residents of Jakarta when the Dutch were still colonising the country.
 The name Jacatra refers to a fort on the northern coast of present-day Jakarta.
-VIJ, along with six other Indonesian clubs, established PSSI on 19 April 1930 and won the first PSSI-authorized competition in 1931.
+VIJ, along with six other Indonesian clubs, established PSSI on 19 April 1930 and won the first PSSI-authorised competition in 1931.
 In 1937, VIJ did not enter the competition but after that the club was always in the top division.

 Post-independence

 VIJ changed its name to Persija in 1950, five years after the Indonesian independence.
 In mid-1951, a club with ethnic Chinese, Dutch and Eurasian players merged with the rebranded outfit.
 As the Indonesia national football team in the 1950s heavily depended on Persija players, its line-ups at that time were filled by many ethnic Chinese, Dutch and Eurasian players from the Jakarta club.